Position: Education Officer

 Since 1990, JRS has been one of the few humanitarian organizations responding to the needs of urban refugees and asylum seekers in Bangkok Metropolitan areas.
 Throughout the years, the program has evolved in response to the changing needs, approach, and government policies, and is currently focusing on supporting asylum seekers in the lengthy wait for refugee status determination as well as search for durable solutions.
 Emerging from service gaps and increasing needs of education for youth and adult refugees and asylum seekers within the urban context, the new JRS-Urban Education Project (UEP) focuses on assisting those who are out of existing education services through language and vocational training, educational counseling and guidance.

-• Provide information and counseling and (if needed) assist people served in accessing appropriate educational opportunities.
+• Provide information and counseling and (if needed) assist people served in accessing to appropriate educational opportunities.

-• Support Thai, English, and Graphic Design teachers in preparing lesson materials, and other related activities.
+• Support Thai and English teachers in preparing lesson materials, and other related activities.

 • Support team to organize community activities.